-PLANTS that take LOW LIGHT
+PLANTS for LOW LIGHT levels

 This easy care plant is very tolerant of low light.
 It likes partial to full shade.
 Also tolerates periods of low to no water.